Something in Common

 "Something in Common" is a song by American singers Bobby Brown and then-wife Whitney Houston, that was featured on Brown's third album, Bobby (1992).
-The single version was re-recorded and released in December 1993, and was also available on Brown's 1993 compilation album Remixes in the Key of B. It stands as the couple's first musical collaboration and the only one released as a single.
-The song examines two unlikely people coming together as they find "something in common."
+The single version was re-recorded and released in December 1993, by MCA Records, and was also available on Brown's 1993 compilation album Remixes in the Key of B.

+It was written by Brown and Houston with Teddy Riley, Bernard Belle, Mark Middleton and Alfred Rosemond, while Riley and L.A.
+Reid produced it.
+The song stands as the couple's first musical collaboration and the only song released as a single.
+It examines two unlikely people coming together as they find "something in common."
+The accompanying music video was directed by Andy Morahan, featuring Brown and Houston performing in and by a swimming pool.

 Chart performance

 The song was released as a single track in the United Kingdom, where it peaked at number 16.
 Although the song and its music video received moderate rotation in the United States, "Something in Common" was not released as a commercial single and was ineligible to chart on the Billboard Hot 100 and Hot R&B Singles charts; however, it peaked at numbers 32 and 30 on the Hot 100 Airplay and Hot R&B Airplay lists, respectively.
+It reached its highest Billboard chart peak on its Pop Airplay chart at number 12.